MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 When you create a new hub, a set of dependent Azure resources are required to store data, get access to models, and provide compute resources for AI customization.
 The following table lists the dependent Azure resources and their resource providers:

 > [!TIP]
-> If you don't provide a dependent resource when creating a hub, and it's a required dependency, AI Studio creates the resource for you.
+> If you don't provide a dependent resource when creating a hub, and it's a required dependency, AI Foundry creates the resource for you.

 [!INCLUDE [Dependent Azure resources](../includes/dependent-resources.md)]